Connect with others who understand.

 NOX Inhibitors

-Nicotinamide adenine dinucleotide phosphate hydrogen (NADPH) oxidase inhibitors, also known as NOX inhibitors, may help improve liver fibrosis (scarring).
-NADPH oxidase is a protein involved in the development of liver fibrosis.
-If inflammation continues, more scar tissue will form.
-This scarring can eventually lead to cirrhosis or liver failure.
+Nicotinamide adenine dinucleotide phosphate (NADPH) oxidase inhibitors, also known as NOX inhibitors, may help improve liver fibrosis (scarring).
+NADPH oxidase is a protein involved in the development of liver fibrosis by producing reactive oxygen species (ROS), which are linked to liver scarring.
 It’s thought that by blocking the NOX protein, NOX inhibitors may improve fibrosis.

 Non-Bile Acid Farnesoid X-Receptor Agonists

 Non-bile acid farnesoid X-receptor (FXR) agonists are a new type of medication being studied for various liver diseases, including PBC.
-Bile acids normally activate the FXR protein to help regulate how the liver makes and transports bile acid and the breakdown of fats and carbohydrates.
+Bile acids normally activate the FXR protein to help regulate how the liver makes and transports bile acids, as well as the breakdown of fats and carbohydrates.
 Obeticholic acid works by activating FXR and is known as a bile acid FXR agonist.

 Tropifexor is a non-bile acid FXR agonist designed to activate FXR.
 Early clinical trials suggest that this drug may help improve signs of bile duct damage in people with PBC.